Some people have a good grasp of plumbing, especially when they grew up with a father or a grandfather who was pretty handy around the house.

 On the other hand, perhaps you grew up in apartments.
 Whenever your single mom had a problem with the plumbing, the apartment manager would dispatch a handyman or a professional plumber to fix the issue.

 Or, perhaps your parents were very busy people with demanding careers.
-Your father was travelling all the time and your mom was always at the office, so you were cared for by your grandmother or a babysitter.
+Your father was traveling all the time and your mom was always at the office, so you were cared for by your grandmother or a babysitter.

 In other words, your father didn’t have time to do work around the house so he called a professional plumber whenever there was an issue.
 Our point is, some people understand indoor plumbing, while others don’t have a clue.